 Utility Training

-Offered in partnership with Delmarva Power.
-Hands-on training in electric operations, vegetation management, and customer care.
+A tuition free program offered in partnership with Delmarva Power.
+Hands-on training in electric operations and customer care.

 Welding